 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

-As for me, I didn’t know how to handle my money until I had a “real job.”
-I worried about how I’d be able to afford things like a house, a car, possible future children (which are no longer an option), and pets.
+I didn’t know how to handle my money until I had a “real job.”
+I worried about how I’d be able to afford things like a house, a car, future children (which are no longer an option), and pets.

-While in college I used a tool called Mint.
-It let me connect my bank accounts to categorize transactions, but I found it clunky and unable to reliably tell me where my money was going or if I had enough money to cover my expenses for the next month.
+While in college, I used a tool called Mint.
+It let me connect my bank accounts to categorize transactions, but I found it clunky and unable to tell me (reliably, at least) where my money was going or if I had enough money to cover my expenses for the next month.

 For many people, finances are scary and difficult to talk about.

-It could stem from a childhood during which money was never mentioned, but the effects of lack of money were acutely felt.
+It could stem from a childhood during which the parents never mentioned money, but the family acutely felt the effects of lacking money.

 My parents paid for my college education, too, so I never had to work during the school year.

 I was twenty before I got my first summer job.